tteon/Skill-Workshop/README.md

 # ENJOY
-just practice for resovling real problem or just funny
+just practice for resolving real problem or just funny